GermanBrainRot/Project-Galileo/README.md

 $$\begin{align*} U((A,B)(t+\delta t) = (x,y)\mid (A,B)(t)) &= U((A)(t + \delta t)\mid A(t))\\ & \cdot U(B(t+\delta t) \mid B(t)) \\ & \cdot U_{\text{int}}((A,B)(t+\delta t) = (x,y)\mid (A,B)(t)),\end{align*}$$

 which sounds like complete nonsense if you think of these as transition probabilities.
-To keep our sanity, we must think of these as correlation transport terms and drink some vodka.
+To keep our sanity, we must think of these as correlation transport terms or "transition amplitudes" and drink some vodka.

+Minor note: the "$\mid$" in $U((A)(t + \delta t)\mid A(t))$ is supposed to denote that we are deriving this mathematical object from the full transition matrix in the same way as we would in the case of a stochastic matrix: by multiplying a row with the current state vector.
+But we *remain* in the unitary picture!

-However, these terms *do* make it clear how and why correlations are actually preserved here: the multiplication of unitary operators can readily be understood as *function chaining* which means that here, everyone does indeed "get their own dice roll".
+What these terms *are* doing for us is make it clear how and why correlations are actually preserved here: the multiplication of unitary operators can readily be understood as *function chaining* which means that here, everyone does indeed "get their own dice roll".

 But how do we model dynamics now?
 Intriguingly, this is where the Hamiltonian shows up again in this probabilistic picture: